Cray-HPE/docs-csm/install/troubleshooting_unused_drives_on_storage_nodes.md

      └─ceph--0a476f53--8b38--450d--8779--4e587402f8a8-osd--data--b620b7ef--184a--46d7--9a99--771239e7a323 254:7    0   1.8T  0 lvm
     ```

     If a device has an LVM volume like above, then it may be in use.
-In that case, do the [Option 2](#option-2) check below to make sure that the drive can be wiped.
+In that case, perform the [Option 2](#option-2) check below to make sure that the drive can be wiped.
+    Otherwise, proceed to the [Wipe and add drives](#wipe-and-add-drives) procedure.

 ### Option 2

-1. Log into **each** storage NCN and check for unused drives.
+Log into **each** storage NCN and check for unused drives.
+There are two ways to do this:

+- List all drives on the node.

     ```bash
     cephadm shell -- ceph-volume inventory
     ```

-    **IMPORTANT:** The `cephadm` command may output this warning `WARNING: The same type, major and minor should not be used for multiple devices.`.
-Ignore this warning.
+    > Note: The following warning message from the `cephadm` command should be ignored if it is seen: `WARNING: The same type, major and minor should not be used for multiple devices.`

-    The field `available` would be `True` if Ceph sees the drive as empty and can be used.
+    In the output of the command, the `available` field will be `True` if Ceph sees the drive as empty (and therefore available for use).
 For example:

     ```text
     Device Path               Size         rotates available Model name